Syncano/syncano-socket-aws-elastic-transcoder/README.md

 | Id  | string   | The identifier of the pipeline to remove | 15118734meeow

 #### pipeline-check-role
-This endpoint testing the settings for a pipeline to ensure that Elastic Transcoder can create and process jobs
+This endpoint tests the settings for a pipeline to ensure that Elastic Transcoder can create and process jobs

 [Aws pipeline-check-role guide](https://docs.aws.amazon.com/elastictranscoder/latest/developerguide/test-pipeline-role.html)